Okania/Java/README.md

 # Java

-Revsiting and practising basic java syntax and concepts
+Revisiting and practising basic java syntax and concepts